In this post: Lithium Vs. AGM – A Battery Showdown

 Lithium Vs. AGM: Bluetooth Technology

 One of the other major advantages of lithium batteries is the technology behind them.
 Unlike AGM batteries, lithium batteries feature Bluetooth technology.
 This allows you to check the status of your battery at any time.
-This means you can make everything’s running smoothly before you set out in your boat, head out in the RV, or take the UTV out for a ride.
-Bluetooth works by accessing our Ionic App with your smartphone.
+This means you can make sure everything’s running smoothly before you set out in your boat, head out in the RV, or take the UTV out for a ride.

-Which Price Is Right
+Which Deep Cycle Battery Price Is Right

 The longevity of a lithium battery is far superior to AGM.
-With lithium batteries you’ll get approximately 3,000 – 5,000 partial cycles.
+With lithium batteries, you’ll get approximately 3,000 – 5,000 partial cycles.
 With AGM batteries, you’ll get about 500 cycles.
 Some batteries boast 600.
 But even still, there’s no comparison.
 A lithium battery can easily last 10+ years.
 Can the same be said with AGM?
-It all depends upon how often you’re going to use your battery and whether or not you can make that initial investment.
+It all depends on how often you’re going to use your battery and whether or not you can make that initial investment.

 The Final Verdict